impleri/mob-skills/readme.md

 - `nothing`: shorthand to apply all "allow" restrictions
 - `spawnable`: The mob can spawn
+- `usable`: Players that meet the condition can interact with the entity (e.g. trade with a villager)

 #### Deny Restriction Methods

 - `everything`: shorthand to apply the below "deny" abilities
 - `unspawnable`: The mob cannot spawn
+- `unusable`: Players that meet the condition cannot interact with the entity (e.g. trade with a villager)

 `spawnable`/`unspawnable` take an optional boolean parameter to change the spawning condition.
 With a `false` value (which is the default), the action will apply if _any_ player in spawning range matches the condition.
 With a `true`